-Read more here: GMO Labels in the US: The Debate, Vermont Law, and the GMO Bill
+Read more here: GMO Labels in the US and the GMO Bill

 In late 2015, US food, beverage, and consumer companies initiated the launch of SmartLabel QR Codes.
 This allowed transparency between manufacturers and consumers.
 Users could scan the QR Code to view nutrition, ingredients, allergens and other information such as certifications of the product.